PayamZohari/CovidDataPipeline/README.md

 In this section, collected covid-related records of data from hospitals which are gathered in a .csv file are provided and to persist it more seamlessly, I have implemented a python job ( ingest_elastic_to_csv.py ) Which reads data (batchwise) from csv file and inserts to elastic.

-To avoid data loss and inconsistency, after each insert, checkpoints the offset to a .Jason file and at the beginning of next batch, it reads the checkpoint to read from next offset.
+To avoid data loss and inconsistency, after each insert, **checkpoints** the offset to a .Jason file and at the beginning of next batch, it reads the checkpoint to read from next offset.

+sample content of elastic_checkpoint.json :

+{"last_processed_row": 18700}

 sample output of ingestion process: